-Combining Martin’s love of engineering with Peter’s artistic energy, students in Friday Maker Lab will have the option to work on personal projects or ongoing Brainboost projects needed for our learning space.
+Combining Martin’s love of engineering with Peter’s artistic energy, students in Friday Maker Lab will have the option to work on personal projects and ongoing Brainboost projects needed for our learning space.
 From painting murals to constructing giant Jenga sets, participants in Maker Lab will be busy using their hands to create a variety of things throughout the year.
 You’ll also be a central force in creating stuff for our own learning space, such as: seating arrangements for the Brainboost space, the trophies for our year end student awards, planters needed by our student led gardening crew and much much more.

 Your Teachers – Peter Forde & Martin Derige

 Peter aims to make the classroom his studio where creativity is the leader of learning.
 Coming from a world of traditional Ireland and teaching in the creative hub of London, England, Peter has developed a broad range of artistic experiences.
 He has exhibited in Ireland and England through painting, media arts, performance and theatre and sees himself as much of a teacher as an artist.
 Currently Peter prints at Malaspina studios in Granville Island and exhibits at galleries in Vancouver.
 Peter values the role of the teacher as the facilitator to the student’s creativity but draws from his technical and expressive experiences to bloom the student’s unique ability.
 The arts define our culture and our identity and at Brainboost we are delighted to celebrate these qualities.
 Expect the fun of the carnival, with the sincerity of gallery.